 BEFORE IMPORTING: 4.
 If the product meets the standard, have you, the importer, certified the compliance of the product to DOE?

-If the OEM has submitted a certification report, you may still be subject to penalties.
+Even if the OEM has submitted a certification report, that report may not apply to your imports.
 You, the importer, must have submitted an authorization for the OEM to submit the certification report on your behalf AND the OEM must have identified you on the certification report as the importer.

 DOE provides preformatted, standardized, product-specific Excel templates.
 Complete the applicable template(s) for the type(s) of product or equipment you import.
 Each template has an “Input” tab for model-specific information and a “Certification” tab for company/contact information as well as the legal certification that the listed basic models comply with all applicable energy conservation standards.
 When complete, upload the completed templates to your new CCMS account.